Meadows

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages one trip per day across all routes, equating to about two weekly trips per individual stop.
+According to the 2021 Census, a relatively low 11.2% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages one trip per day across all routes, equating to approximately two weekly trips per individual stop.

 Frequently Asked Questions - Transport